fbpx

 End of the Road is a small festival, with the stages, bars and village traders positioned relatively close to one another.
 There are a variety of tarmac, gravel and wood chip roads and pathways linking all of the festival spaces and facilities.
 All of the traders and food stalls are on level grass and have flat areas in front of their counters.
 At Joe’s Green we have to protect the grass as it is the Victorian Wedding Lawn so the Peacock Bar has a small step up into the marquee.
 The Boat Stage area is mainly woodchip and wooded forest floor with trees lying on the ground and some tree roots.
 This area is lit at night but can be difficult to manoeuvre when it’s busy.
 The Talking Heads Stage, where Literature and Comedy takes place, is at the bottom of a steep hill in the woods, access to which is via a woodland pathway down a short incline.
 There are stewards at the gate to advise you of the route down and we have created a viewing area halfway so you can have a good view of the stage without going all the way down.

-The Gardens, Wonderlands, Games Area, Piano Stage and Fairylight Woods are all linked with smaller gravel or woodchip pathways which are wide enough for wheelchairs and pushchairs, and even in the rain are pretty protected by the tree cover.
+The Gardens, Wonderlands, Games Area, Piano Stage and Fairy-lit Woods are all linked with smaller gravel or woodchip pathways which are wide enough for wheelchairs and pushchairs, and even in the rain are pretty protected by tree cover.

 Upon arrival onsite

-When you arrive through Green Gate, please ask the traffic stewards to direct you to Box Office where you can collect your festival wristbands.
-There are no steps at Box Office but we can’t lower the counter.
-Our Box Office staff are super friendly and will come out of their little cabin to assist you so please just ask!
-Accessible Camping is then just a short drive down the main driveway and on your left.
-Once you arrive here, you will be greeted by our Accessible Campsite managers who will issue you with your Parking Pass, Viewing Platform Lanyards and Accessible Campsite wristband.
+When you arrive through Green Gate, please ask the traffic stewards to direct you to Box Office where you can collect your festival wristband.
+Everyone in your travel party will need to come to the Box Office to receive their festival wristband.
+There are no steps at Box Office and there is a lowered counter at the Accessible window.
+Our Box Office staff are super friendly and will come out of the cabin to assist you so please just ask!
+Accessible Camping is then just a 30-second drive down the main driveway and on your left.
+Once you arrive here, you will be greeted by our Accessible Campsite managers who will issue you with your Accessible Parking Pass, Viewing Platform Lanyard & Wristband and Accessible Campsite wristband.
+You can also hire a Radar Key from here for a £5 returnable deposit.

 On Site Distances